sidefy-team/sidefy-plugins/README.md

 ## Submission Steps

 1. Fork this repository
-2. Edit code in SideCalendar's custom plugin code editor
+2. Edit code in Sidefy's custom plugin code editor
-3. Test plugin functionality in SideCalendar
+3. Test plugin functionality in Sidefy
 4. Create plugin folder and files in the repository
 5. Submit a Pull Request

 >[!WARNING]
->For more API documentation, please check the custom plugin editor documentation page within the SideCalendar app
+>For more API documentation, please check the custom plugin editor documentation page within the Sidefy app

 ## Checklist

-- Plugin tested successfully in SideCalendar
+- Plugin tested successfully in Sidefy
 - Includes complete error handling
 - Submitted plugin directory structure is correct
 - info.json information is complete and accurate